 Many are confused by the differing narratives around the massacres and reconciliation processes.
 Adding to the complexities, former prisoners, jailed for their involvement in the genocide, are now being released back into the community.
-This is creating fuel to an already highly charged environment.
-Many of the affected people and communities on either side struggle with revived feelings of pain, vengeance and retribution.
+Many people and communities struggle with revived feelings of pain, vengeance and retribution.
 Social cohesion is elusive.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.